This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Once you get accepted to the program, you will be provided with your unique affiliate link and you can start promoting.

-It goes without saying that the Booking.com affiliate program allows creating deep links.
+It goes without saying that the Booking.com affiliate program allows the creation of deep links.
 You can create links to pretty much anything.
-Besides specific properties, also to regions, cities, landmarks and more.
+Besides specific properties, also to regions, cities, landmarks, and more.

-Even though it’s great to have an option to link to anywhere, I would not recommend linking to regions or landmarks that much.
+Even though it’s great to have the option to link anywhere, I would not recommend linking to regions or landmarks that much.

 The reason why is that the program has a very short referral period.
-Actually, the shortest referral period an affiliate program can have, and that is session tracking.
+Booking.com affiliates get session-based cookie duration

-This means that if your visitor leaves the Booking.com page and then returns later, you will not receive any commission.
+If your visitor leaves the Booking.com page and returns later, you will not receive any commission.

-Therefore, it’s better to link to specific accommodation or to search results for a particular city as the chances for conversion are higher.
+Therefore, it’s better to link to specific accommodations or search results for a particular city as the chances for conversion are higher.

 What Tools Can Booking.com Affiliates Use?